 Frequent flyer = YES

 So my (early) morning started by heading straight to the Brisbane Virgin Australia Lounge for a (complimentary!) hot breakfast while I waited for my flight.
-(When my Velocity Frequent Flyer status was upgraded to Silver, the first thing I did was take advantage of the waived membership fee for the VA Lounge.
+(When I got upgraded to Velocity Frequent Flyer Silver status, the first thing I did was take advantage of the waived membership fee for the VA Lounge.
 Added to the fact that I could use my Velocity points to PAY for 1 years’ membership… essentially ‘free’ Lounge access for a year!
 Huzzah!)
 Score 1 for me.

 TIP #1: Join a frequent flyer program.
 They’re usually free and you can get some great perks from them.
 I do most of my flying with Virgin Australia and the Velocity program has been excellent.
 I can definitely recommend it.